-PROJECT 300-1000: REGIONAL WATER QUALITY

-MANAGEMENT PLAN COORDINATION AND EXTENSION OF IMPLEMENTATION ACTIVITIES
+PROJECT 300-1000: REGIONAL WATER QUALITY MANAGEMENT PLAN COORDINATION AND EXTENSION OF IMPLEMENTATION ACTIVITIES

-To assist local and State-designated management agencies in developing procedures and guidelines and in conducting second-level planning studies needed to implement point source and nonpoint source pollution abatement measures recommended in the adopted regional water quality management plan; and to effect needed intergovernmental cooperation in plan implementation.
+To assist local and State-designated management agencies with developing procedures and guidelines and with conducting second-level planning studies needed to implement point source and nonpoint source pollution abatement measures recommended in the adopted regional water quality management plan; and to effect needed intergovernmental cooperation in plan implementation.

 Since adoption of the regional water quality management plan in 1979, the Commission staff has worked with a large number and variety of designated management (plan implementation) agencies in a number of different ways to implement the regional water quality management plan.
-An update and status report on that plan was completed in 1995 and a regional water quality management plan update (RWQMPU) for the greater Milwaukee watersheds (the Kinnickinnic, Menomonee, Milwaukee, and Root River watersheds; the Oak Creek watershed; the Lake Michigan direct drainage area; and the nearshore Lake Michigan area) was completed in 2007.
+An update and status report on that plan was completed in 1995 and a regional water quality management plan update (RWQMPU) for the greater Milwaukee watersheds (the Kinnickinnic, Menomonee, Milwaukee, and Root River watersheds; the Oak Creek watershed; the Lake Michigan direct drainage area; and the nearshore Lake Michigan area) was completed in 2007 and subsequently amended in 2013.

-This project includes working with the Wisconsin Department of Natural Resources (WDNR), the county land and water conservation departments, and designated management agencies, in the preparation and implementation of detailed nonpoint source pollution abatement plans; working with lake protection and rehabilitation districts and lake associations in preparing and implementing detailed lake management plans; working with wastewater treatment plant operators and counties in implementing the plan recommendations for treatment plants and attendant sewer service areas; and working with county land and water conservation and planning departments to carry out county land and water resource management and stormwater management planning.
+This project includes working with the Wisconsin Department of Natural Resources (WDNR), the county land and water conservation departments, and designated management agencies, to prepare and implement detailed nonpoint source pollution abatement plans; working with lake protection and rehabilitation districts and lake associations to prepare and implement detailed lake management plans; working with wastewater treatment plant operators and counties to implement the plan recommendations for treatment plants and attendant sewer service areas; and working with county land and water conservation and planning departments to carry out county land and water resource management and stormwater management planning.

-In 2019, the Commission staff will complete:
+In 2020, the Commission staff will complete: